 You may qualify to save money and lower yourmonthly premium, but only if your employer does not offer coverage, or offers coverage that doesn't meet certain standards.
 The savings on your premium that you are eligible for depends on your household income.
-If you have an offer of health coverage from your employer that meets certain standards, you will not be eligible for a tax credit throughthe Marketplace and may wish to enroll in your employer's health plan.
-However, you may be eligible for a tax credit that lowers your monthly premium, or a reduction in certain cost-sharing if your employer does not offer coverage to you at all or does not offer coverage that meets certain standards.
+If you have an offer of health coverage from your employer that meets certain standards, you will not be eligible for a tax credit through the Marketplace and may wish to enroll in your employer's health plan.
+However, you may be eligible for a tax credit that lowers your monthly premium, or a reduction in certain cost-sharing if your employer does not offer coverage that meets certain standards.

-If the cost of a plan from your employerthat would cover you (and not any other members of your family) is more than 9.5% ofyour household income for the year, or if the coverage your employer provides does not meet the "minimum value" standard set by the Affordable Care Act, you may be eligible for a tax credit.
+If the cost of a plan from your employer that would cover you (and not any other members of your family) is more than

+9.5% ofyour household income for the year, or if the coverage your employer provides does not meet the "minimum value" standard set by the Affordable Care Act, you may be eligible for a tax credit.
 An employer-sponsored health plan meets the "minimum value standard" if the plan's share of the total allowed benefit costs covered by the plan is no less than 60% of such costs.